Ame-ui/rotary-number-picker/README.md

 # Rotary Number Picker

-`rotary_number_picker` is a creative and customizable number picker widget for Flutter.
+`rotary_number_picker` is a creative(may be unusual) and customizable number picker widget for Flutter.
 It provides a unique way to pick numbers, such as phone numbers, and allows extensive customization of its appearance, making it perfect for a variety of use cases.

 ## Features

-- **Customizable Appearance:** Change the colors and styles of selected and unselected numbers, the wheel background, drop area, and more.
+- **Customizable Appearance:** Change the colors and styles of both selected and unselected numbers, the wheel background, drop area, and more.
-- **Flexible Number Selection:** Suitable for picking any kind of number, including phone numbers.
+- **Flexible Number Selection:** Suitable for picking any kind of number, eg. phone number, passcode and etc.
-- **Creative UI:** Offers a visually appealing and interactive way to pick numbers.
+- **Creative UI:** Offers a visually appealing and rotary telephone way to pick numbers.
+If you tired of using normal number picker just try this.

 ## Installation